istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 requests sent to external services do not appear in the log of the sidecar.
 Bypassing the Istio sidecars means you can no longer monitor the access to external services.

-### Cleanup the direct access to external services
+### Clean up the direct access to external services

 Update the `istio-sidecar-injector.configmap.yaml` configuration map to redirect all outbound traffic to the sidecar
 proxies: